 If purchasing investment property, understanding the property’s vacancy rate may provide insight into the desirability of the property, especially when compared to other area vacancy rates.
 Understanding the vacancy rate formula may shed light on whether or not a property is a wise investment.

 What Is Rental Vacancy Rate?

-Vacancy rates of an investment property are the unrealized income of the property – the income lost due to the property not being rented.
-Most often, it is expressed in a percentage that shows the number of unrented real estate units for the specific property holding that remains unrented.
+Vacancy rates of an investment property are the unrealized income of the property – the income lost as a result of the property not being rented.
+Most often, it is expressed in a percentage that shows the number of unrented real estate units for the specific property holding that remain unrented.
 Understanding the rental vacancy rate is one component of the bigger picture of whether or not an investor should consider the purchase.